 - Get our citizenry back into its own community building.

 The Foundation and City have made significant commitments to build upon downtown momentum.
 They believe in the value of the Pulliam Community Building.

-The first phase of the Pulliam Community Building capital campaign is completed and first phase construction is on the immediate horizon.
+The first phase of the Pulliam Community Building capital campaign is completed and first phase construction is underway!